Punnett Square For Green Eyes

 To accurately predict the probability of green eyes, we'd need to consider the interaction of multiple genes.
 This requires significantly more complex Punnett squares, perhaps involving multiple alleles for each gene, and even accounting for gene interactions (epistasis).
 Such models become incredibly complex and computationally demanding to analyze.

 Modern genetic analysis techniques, such as genome-wide association studies (GWAS), are employed to identify the specific genes and their alleles that contribute to eye color variations.
-These studies can reveal the intricate network of genetic interactions that ultimately determine an individual’s eye color.
+These studies can reveal the involved network of genetic interactions that ultimately determine an individual’s eye color.

 Limitations of Punnett Squares in Predicting Green Eyes